How to Solve Unseen Coding Problems

 Why you can't solve unseen problems with matching alone

-Far transfer is the ability to solve a problem you've never seen, when nothing tells you which pattern applies.
+Far transfer: The ability to solve a problem you've never seen, when nothing tells you which pattern applies.
 The distance between near and far transfer is what separates plateauing after hundreds of problems from solving novel mediums on sight.

 Take two engineers facing the same unfamiliar medium.
 One has solved 400 problems across sliding window, two pointers, BFS, binary search, DP, the full catalog.
 But she trained on problems where the pattern was either labeled or obvious from the problem title.
 When nothing in the new problem matches her mental catalog of "this looks like X," she stalls.